sbraicu/calisti_lab/03-traffic.md

 ```

 Create a new ingress gateway using the IstioMeshGateway resource.
 Calisti creates a new ingress gateway deployment and a corresponding service, and automatically labels them with the gateway-name and gateway-type labels and their corresponding values.
+IstioMeshGateway is a custom Istio operator as defined by SMM that allows to easily setup multiple gateways in a cluster.

 ```bash
 cat > meshgw.yaml <<EOF